- B.C. Home

 Issuance of "in kind" goods and services must be limited to a one-time issue (limited to a maximum of one issue per month and three issues per calendar year).
 "In kind" assistance must be issued using a supplier cheque or Purchase Authorization (HR149). [see Policy – Methods of Payment]

-The local office is responsible for completing the Quarterly Monitoring – In Kind Expenditures [see Forms and Letters] and forwarding to the regional office on a quarterly basis.
-Regions will collect and monitor the expenditures related to the provision of "in kind" assistance.
+The local office is responsible for completing the Quarterly Monitoring – In Kind Expenditures [see Forms and Letters] on a quarterly basis.
+Expenditures are collected and monitored related to the provision of "in kind" assistance.

 [For information regarding purchase authorizations, see Related Links – Immediate Needs]

 Direct Deposit is the mandatory method of payment to eligible recipients.
 Ministry staff must present Direct Deposit as the mandatory payment method when new applicants apply for assistance, or for existing recipients, at any other time of contact.
-Exceptions are permitted only under special circumstances.
+Exceptions are permitted under special circumstances.
+Most types of payment can be deposited in a recipient's or service provider's bank account (monthly or one time payments), once the bank account information has been received and all eligibility criteria has been met.
 For exceptions, please refer to the Exceptions Code Table in Procedures.

 When assistance is issued by cheque, the cheques must be mailed to the recipient's residential address, or in rural areas to a postal box.
 Ministry staff must never cash a recipient's cheque.